How to Best Support your Favorite Audiobook Creators

 You can also consider supporting your favorite authors by buying the print or ebook version of your favorite book since royalties for these are usually higher.

 And remember, authors love reviews!
-So, if money is tight but you want to do a little bit, write a review on GoodReads, Amazon or Audible.
+So, if money is tight, but you want to do something more, write a review on GoodReads, Amazon, or Audible.
 You can write a helpful audiobook review in as little as 3 minutes.

 Or recommend the book to a friend!
-You wouldn’t believe how many books I have bought just because someone tweeted about them or mentioned them in a Facebook or Reddit topic 🙂
+You wouldn’t believe how many books I have bought just because someone tweeted about them or mentioned them on Facebook or Reddit 🙂

 2 thoughts on “How to Best Support your Favorite Audiobook Creators”